PaloAltoNetworks/pc-python-integration/README.md

 - ```pip3 install pcpi```
 - ```python3 -m pip install pcpi```

+To update an existing installation, ad the '--upgrade' flag to the pip command.
+EX:
+- ```pip3 install --upgrade pcpi```

 # Quick Start

 1) Create a file with a text editor of your choice (I recommend VS Code).
 Name this file **script.py**